imagineLife/big-site/content/febs/prod-server-setup.md

 touch index.js index.css index.html # press enter
 ```

+# Setup Some Static Assets

+Here, 3 files will be created to be served by the express(node) server: HTML, JS, and CSS.
+**NOTE** "Real" websites are usually significantly more complicated than this.
+These static assets are here not to display all of the html + js + css magic that can be accomplished.
+These static assets are here to show that the express(node) server can send these files to the browser when requested.

-# Fill the html file with some boilerplate code
+## Fill the html file with some boilerplate code

 Online, [several](https://www.freecodecamp.org/news/basic-html5-template-boilerplate-code-example/) [html](https://www.sitepoint.com/a-basic-html5-template/) [boilerplate](https://html5boilerplate.com/) example files can be found.
 Here's one that includes all that is needed for this particular project.
+This will include:

+- Some text displayed, leveraging the `html`
+- Some styles, leveraging the `css`
+- A Button that will have some interaction when clicked

 Write this in the `index.html` file:

 ```html
 <!DOCTYPE html>